mmnabeel317/Phishing_Guard/README.markdown

 - **Artifacts**: All scripts, data, models, and the web app are included for reproducibility.

 ## Acknowledgments
-- Built for the Quantam Breach hackathon with support from xAI.
+- Built for the Quantam Breach hackathon .
 - Uses `scikit-learn` for machine learning, `Flask` for the web app, and `Tailwind CSS` for styling.

 ## Contact